 - A Wintersday quest in Guild Wars features characters chasing down familiar-sounding ingredients (button, two pieces of coal, corncob pipe, magic hat) to make Freezie, the Greatest Snowman Ever Made.
 Freezie and other snowmennote also show up in other Wintersday quests, and populate the Secret Lair of the Snowmen dungeon in Eye of the North.
 For the children!

 - One of the unlockable skins in some of the Ratchet & Clank games is that of a snowman.
-A Snowlem with a BFG.
+A Snowlem with all of Ratchet's BFGs.
 You may quake in fear now.

 - Various 'Winter Events' in City of Heroes have involved menacing Type III Snowlems of varrying sizes - including towering 'Giant Monster' versions that requires several entire TEAMS of Superheroes to defeat.